Alexandria Bay, New York

 Alexandria Bay is a village in Jefferson County, New York, United States, within the town of Alexandria.
 It is located in the Thousand Islands region of northern New York.
-The population of the village was 1,078 at the 2010 United States census.
+As of the 2020 census, Alexandria Bay had a population of 924.
 It lies near the Thousand Islands Border Crossing of Canada and the United States.

 History

 Settlement began around 1817.
 By 1836, the community had about 25 dwellings.

 The George C. Boldt Yacht House, Church of Saint Lawrence, Cornwall Brothers' Store, Holland Library, Ingleside, and Longue Vue Island are listed on the National Register of Historic Places.

 The Battle of Cranberry Creek was fought nearby in 1813 during the War of 1812.

 In its heyday as a late 19th century and early 20th century resort, its main access was via steamer from Clayton, NY.
 Its nearest rail connection was Redwood on the Rome, Watertown and Ogdensburg Railroad's Rochester line bound for Ogdensburg.